learn-co-curriculum/swift-math-readme/README.md

  // note that every variable above is of type Int because of type inference.
  ````

- and using Floats...  (because there's a decimal the compiler knows it's a Float)
+ and using Doubles...  (because there's a decimal the compiler knows it's a Double)

 ````Swift
  let x = 5.5